-Electrodeionization, also referred to as Continuous Electro Deionization (CEDI) and Continuous Deionization (CDI), is a chemical-free technology that significantly reduces ions in water.
-It utilizes ion exchange resins that are continuously regenerated by an electrical current.
+Electrodeionization, also referred to as Continuous Electrodeionization (CEDI) and Continuous Deionization (CDI), is a chemical-free technology that significantly reduces ions in water.
+It utilizes cation and/or anion exchange resins that are continuously regenerated by an electrical current.
 EDI modules, also called "stacks," consist of cell pairs with each pair containing an anode at one end and a cathode at the other.
 Each cell consists of a frame onto which are bonded a cation-permeable membrane on one side, and an anion-permeable membrane on the other.

 5 MΩ•cm @ 25 °C to be reached (which corresponds to a total ionic contamination level in water of approximately 50 ppb).

 - Environmentally friendly.